 From the saddle, Centennial Peak is 0.8 mile away with an additional 1,126 feet of climbing.
 It is straightforward and fun with intermittent stretches of social trail.
 The image below was shot from Sharkstooth and shows the entire layout to Centennial.
 Simply walk up the broad ridge staying toward the left/east side.
 When the ridge becomes narrower, stay on the rib or just west of it.
 (THW, photo)

-Initially, walk up the tundra and then find a use trail that assists with a short, steep section.
+Initially, walk up the tundra and then find a use trail that assists with a short, steep, and slippery section.

 Clamber up a swath of large talus chunks.